Published October 11, 2012

-A panel of law enforcement experts who reviewed the investigation into a 22-year-old woman's death say the case should be reopened.
+A panel of law enforcement experts who reviewed the investigation into a 22-year-old woman's death will meet with the chief of police in Bradenton Beach, Fla., on Friday to discuss the panel’s findings.

 Kelly Osborn, the woman's mother, has been a vocal critic of the way the investigation into her daughter’s death has been handled.
 She reportedly believes her daughter was murdered and the scene inside the hotel room was staged.